SamihSoylu/AppUpdater/README.md

 ### Support

-If you think I missed out something, or you have suggestions to add to this read me.
-I can be contacted via mail@samihsoylu.co.uk
+If you think I have missed out something while writting this readme file, or you have suggestions to add.
+I can be contacted via mail@samihsoylu.co.uk.
+If you also find bugs, let me know!